Treatment for ADHD

-There is a lot of research done for Attention Deficit Disorder and ADHD.
-It affects so many people, not just the person diagnosed with ADHD, but family, friends, and acquaintances as well.
-ADHD has a major impact on school performance and relationships with others.
-Finding natural and non-invasive techniques to treat ADHD is very important.
+There is a lot of research done on attention deficit disorder and ADHD.
+It affects so many people—not just the person diagnosed with ADHD, but family, friends, and acquaintances as well.
+ADHD has a significant impact on school performance and relationships with others.
+Finding natural and non-invasive techniques to treat ADHD is significant.

 Most people with ADHD have problems that fall into these two categories, but not always.
-For example, some people with the disease may have problems with inattentiveness, but not hyperactivity or impulsivity.
+For example, some people with the disease may have problems with inattentiveness but not hyperactivity or impulsivity.
 This form of ADHD is also known as attention deficit disorder (ADD).
-ADD can sometimes go unnoticed because the symptoms are less obvious.
+ADD can sometimes go unnoticed because the symptoms are less noticeable.